nhatdq1810/ansarada-challenge/Readme.md

 The next round of work will extend the base implementation to add the following features:

-  - Have a search input that will filter results to those that have its name or number match the search field
+  - Have a search input that will show results (from all possible documents) to those that have its name or number match the search field
   - Have a button that will expand all the children, and another that will collapse all the children
   - Have a context menu pop up that shows the file size of the document when clicked